ethereum/EIPs/assets/eip-5327/README.md

 # EIP-5327
 EIP-5327 is an extension of ERC-721.
-It proposes an additional role **user** and a valid duration indicator **expires** adn **level**.
+It proposes an additional role **user** and a valid duration indicator **expires** and **level**.
 It allows users and developers manage the use right more simple and efficient.

 ### Tools
 * [Visual Studio Code](https://code.visualstudio.com/)